sinabaghal/sinabaghal.github.io/_pages/pasur.md

 This repository is dedicated to the paper [*Solving Pasur Using GPU-Accelerated Counterfactual Regret Minimization*](https://arxiv.org/abs/2508.06559).
 You can find the code for this project [**here**](https://github.com/sinabaghal/pasur).

-The contents below are only a summary of what is discussed in the paper.
-Many details are omitted.
-To see the full details, please refer to the paper linked above.
+The main aim of this work is to train an algorithm that can play the card game Pasur *optimally*.
+The contents of this webpage provide only a summary of what is discussed in the paper, with many details omitted.
+For the complete discussion, please refer to the paper linked above.

 ## Table of Contents
 - [Counterfactual Regret Minimization (CFR)](#counterfactual-regret-minimization-(cfr))